stefanwalther/qliksense-extension-tutorial/tutorial/03-Lets-Get-Started--Hello-World-Example.md

 So what’s necessary to create a Qlik Sense Extension?
 Let’s first have a look at the anatomy of an extension:

-## The Anatomy of a Qlik Sense Extension
+## The anatomy of a Qlik Sense extension
 The following files are mandatory when creating a Qlik Sense Extension:

 * Main script file